JuliaData/DataFrames.jl/docs/src/index.md

       A Julia wrapper around the full Python scikit-learn machine learning library.
       Not well integrated with DataFrames.jl, but can be combined using StatsModels.jl.
     - [AutoMLPipeline](https://github.com/IBM/AutoMLPipeline.jl):
-      is a package that makes it trivial to create complex ML pipeline structures using simple expressions.
+      A package that makes it trivial to create complex ML pipeline structures using simple expressions.
 It leverages on the built-in macro programming features of Julia to symbolically process, manipulate pipeline expressions,